balderdashy/sails-docs/new-to-nodejs.md

     pkg_add -r node-devel

 ## On to Sails.JS
-Now that NodeJS is installed on your system, we can move on to Sails.JS.
+Now that Node.js is installed on your system, we can move on to Sails.js.

 Click [here](getting-started) to continue.

 ## Futher help!
 We know that sometimes things don't go as planned.
-To help with getting nodeJS installed on your sysetem, we've provided simple instructions.
-If you still have any issue with this, please feel free to visit NodeJS's [IRC Channel](irc://irc.freenode.net/node.js) or Our own [IRC Channel](irc://irc.freenode.net/sailsjs).
+If you still have any issue with this, please feel free to visit Node.js's [IRC Channel](irc://irc.freenode.net/node.js) or our own [IRC Channel](irc://irc.freenode.net/sailsjs).